Maxz-09/Vikaru-Bot/README.md

 # Vikaru-Bot

-VikaruBot is a bot that uses a template from the Autoresponder application and also uses additional plugins from Tasker and Termux, this bot is quite simple and can be developed yourself.
+Vikaru-Bot is a bot that uses a template from the Autoresponder application and also uses additional plugins from Tasker and Termux, this bot is quite simple and can be developed yourself.

 ## How to download this bot